simgrid/simgrid/docs/source/app_s4u.rst

 completion of that communication.
 Asynchronous communications do not block the actor during their execution but progress on their own.

-Once your asynchronous activity is started, you can test for completion using :cpp:func:`s4u::Activity::test() <simgrid::s4u::Activity::test>`.
+Once your asynchronous activity is started, you can test for its completion using :cpp:func:`s4u::Activity::test() <simgrid::s4u::Activity::test>`.
 This function returns ``true`` if the activity completed already.
 You can also use :cpp:func:`s4u::Activity::wait() <simgrid::s4u::Activity::wait>`
 to block until the completion of the activity.
-To wait at most for a given period, use  :cpp:func:`s4u::Activity::wait_for() <simgrid::s4u::Activity::wait_for>`.
+To wait for at most a given amount of time, use  :cpp:func:`s4u::Activity::wait_for() <simgrid::s4u::Activity::wait_for>`.
 Finally, to wait at most until a specified time limit, use :cpp:func:`s4u::Activity::wait_until() <simgrid::s4u::Activity::wait_until>`.